-Staff coordinates review of up to six approved measure specifications with a small subset of QMS members and Axon Registry volunteers prior to public comment.
-This ad hoc review group is charged with prioritizing measures that can be e-specified, directly measure outcomes, and directly link to improved health care outcomes. eMeasures are prioritized given they reduce data collection burden and can be tested with greater ease.
-Registry feedback is focused on identifying feasibility concerns that would prevent collection of data, reduction of ambiguity in measure specifications, and harmonization with measure components similar to those being collected in the
+Staff coordinates review of approved measure specifications with a small subset of AANI Division of Health Policy committee membership during public comment to confirm draft measure specifications could be e-specified or digitally collected, directly assess patient outcomes, and directly link to improved health care outcomes. eMeasures and dQMs are prioritized given they reduce data collection burden and can be tested with greater ease.
+Feedback is focused on identifying feasibility concerns that would prevent collection of data, reduction of ambiguity in measure specifications, and harmonization with measure components like those being collected in the Axon Registry.